 4. Enter a percentage to have withheld after-tax from your upcoming paychecks and bonuses that works for your budget.

 5. Select an automated conversion schedule, such as quarterly (Microsoft’s retirement plan even offers daily conversions!).
 If your plan doesn’t offer automated periodic conversions, contact your retirement plan provider regularly throughout the year to convert the assets.

 6. Remember to select an appropriate investment allocation for your retirement account that aligns with your overall investment plan.

 Is any part of the conversion taxed?

-Since each contribution to the after-tax portion doesn’t convert to Roth instantly, there may be growth in the account prior to the conversion.
+For retirement plans that don’t convert after-tax contributions to Roth daily, there may be growth in the account prior to conversion.
 This growth is subject to taxation at ordinary income tax rates.
-For example, if you converted $22,000 ($20,000 contributions + $2,000 investment growth over the period), you’ll owe income tax at tax time on the $2,000.
+For example, if you converted $22,000 ($20,000 contributions + $2,000 investment growth over the period), you’ll owe income tax on the $2,000.

 We suggest speaking with a Merriman advisor to determine if your retirement plan allows additional after-tax contributions, how to fit it within your budget and its impact on your retirement savings goals.

 Internal Revenue Service.
 (2018, November 2).
 Retirement Topics – 401(k) and Profit-Sharing Plan Contribution Limits.
 Retrieved from https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-401k-and-profit-sharing-plan-contribution-limits